The market of St John New Brunswick

 Worth seeing is the market of St John New Brunswick

-St John's Market is lively, with vendors loudly touting their wares, ranging from seafood of all varieties including the delicious Bay of Fundy lobster, to local fruit and vegetables, meats and cheeses from around the world to local specialties such as maple syrup or dulse from the Bay of Fundy.
+St John's Market is a lively place where vendors loudly tout their wares.
+These range from seafood, including the delicious lobster from the Bay of Fundy, to local fruit and vegetables, meats and cheeses from all over the world, to local specialties such as maple syrup or dulse from the Bay of Fundy.

 The market of St John New Brunswick: Dulse (dried seaweed)